Livar Nysted

-Livar Nysted's rowing career
+Livar Nysted (born 27 September 1970) is an ocean rower and painter.

-Growing up next to the North Atlantic Ocean in the small fishing village of Hvannasund on the island of Viðoy, which is one of the Northern Islands in the Faroe Islands, the ocean was a natural part of daily life.
-The national sport of the Faroe Islands is Kappróður, which means boat race in wooden Faroese boats.
-There are different types of boats and Nysted has tried all of them.
-He has won several Faroese Championships in these boat races, which are held during the summertime from late May to late July, the final race is the one at the national holiday at Ólavsøka in Tórshavn on 28 July.
+Career

 Faroese Champion in Ocean Rowing in Fjords and Sounds (Kappróður)

 Livar Nysted has won the Faroese Championship in outdoor rowing three times: in 2001, 2004 and 2007.
 There are six events held around the islands every summer, the winner gets 7 points, number two gets 5 points, number three gets 4 points etc. The boat which gets most points after all six boat races wins the Faroese Championship.